-Select Yes to activate the High Precision Event Timer (HPET), which is capable of producing periodic interrupts at a much higher frequency than a Real-time Clock (RTC) can in synchronizing multimedia streams, providing smooth playback and reducing the dependency on other timestamp calculation devices, such as an x86 RDTSC Instruction embedded in a CPU.
+Select Yes to activate the High Precision Event Timer (HPET) to produce periodic interrupts at a higher frequency than a Real-time Clock (RTC) can in synchronizing multimedia streams, providing smooth playback and reducing the dependency on other timestamp calculation devices, such as an x86 RDTSC Instruction embedded in a CPU.
 The High Precision Event Timer is used to replace the 8254 Programmable Interval Timer.
-The options for this feature are Yes and No.
+The options are Yes and No.